 Wild Ones Chesapeake Bay is deeply passionate about highlighting the accomplishments of our chapter and of our members.
-We are excited to begin 2026 with two notable achievements of chapter member, Esther Bonney.
+We were excited to begin 2026 with an article by our chapter President in the Wild Ones Journal.
+And we continue celebrating the achievements of chapter member, Esther Bonney.
+Throughout the year, we celebrate many chapter accomplishments in various forms of media.

 “A Conversation with Robin Wall Kimmerer & Esther Bonney”